Ibuprofen/hydrocodone (By mouth)

 Hydrocodone Bitartrate (hye-droe-KOE-done bye-TAR-trate), Ibuprofen (eye-bue-PROE-fen)

 Treats pain.
-This medicine contains a narcotic pain reliever and an NSAID.
+This medicine contains a narcotic and an NSAID.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.